sefatanam/sefatanam/README.md

 ![focus](https://img.shields.io/badge/focus-FullStack-critical)
 ![living](https://img.shields.io/badge/living-Dhaka-3c9)

-I create and manage web and mobile apps, making sure they are fast, easy to use, and accessible for everyone.
-I love learning about new technologies and figuring out how things work.
+I've been building web and mobile apps, making sure they're fast, easy to use, and work well for everyone.
+I enjoy learning new tech and figuring out how things work behind the scenes.